Septima/spatialsuite-s4/README.md

 ### Create profile specific search tools

-You can create as many tools as you need.
+You may create as many tools as you need.
 To tailor a tool to a specific profile make a copy of your tool and call it s4-plugin-[*your-municipality-code*]-[*profile*].xml.

 Replace [*profile*] with the name of the profile in which the customized tool is included.